ABOUT

 Some random facts about me:

-I sing and play ukulele and lead worship at my church.
-I’m also half Persian (which is where my name comes from).
+I’m a part time Music Teacher and homeschool mom!
+I also sing and play ukulele and I lead worship at my church.

 What is Lifestyle Photography?